angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 - **`exhaustMap`** is one of the less commonly used operators: As long as an inner subscription is running, all other incoming requests will be ignored.
 That means, if we press the button while a signal is running, nothing will happen.
 There is also no queue like with `concatMap`.

 From this evaluation, we can see that either `exhaustMap` or `switchMap` would be a good fit for our use-case.
-`exhaustMap`, however, is a bit more resilient: When the signal is active, is has the highest priority and will be finished before another signal can be started at all.
+`exhaustMap` is a bit more resilient, though: When the signal is active, is has the highest priority and will be finished before any other signal can be started at all.

 ```ts
 press$.pipe(